SolidLabResearch/WhatsInAPod/content/graph_centric.md

-we showed concrete evidence in [](#document-centric-consequences) that no single such hierarchy is able to reconcile the conflicting constraints of different use cases, especially given that core aspects such as permissions and provenance can only be applied with a document-level granularity.
+we showed concrete evidence in [](#document-centric-consequences) that no single such hierarchy is able to reconcile the conflicting constraints of different use cases, especially given that core aspects such as policies and provenance can only be applied with a document-level granularity.

 So while we recognize the importance of document-based Web APIs,